m-RezaFahlevi/Learning_zmPDSwR/README.md

 # Learning_zmPDSwR
-My progress to learning (reading) a books Practical Data Science with R by Nina Zumel and John Mount You can find its repository here https://github.com/WinVector/zmPDSwR
+My progress to learning (reading) a books Practical Data Science with R by Nina Zumel and John Mount.
+You can find its repository here https://github.com/WinVector/zmPDSwR